hunterdyar/Immersive-Media-Pocket-Reference/readme.md

 ## Project Goals
 1. Formally act as a glossary of terms for immersive media technology.
-2. Collect and organize resources, links, and more to serve as a convenient gateway to existing information.
+2. Serve as a convenient gateway to existing information & resources.

 ## Who did this
 This currently just a side project by Hunter Dyar, me.
 I teach Immersive Media at Chatham University and was writing a glossary for my intro course when I thought "lets just put this out there".
 This is the very beginnings of that, and should still serve as a course reference guide in the meantime.